pdMM11/BackendComps/README.md

 The files regarding the settings of the Django app are inserted into /my-app-dir/vfp_webserver/settings.py within the container itself (Django_/vfp_webserver/settings.py within the Github repository).

 All the Angular files are inserted within the directory "app" of its container.
+In order to define the URL for the API, one must update the file Angular_\ngx-admin\src\env.js.

 ----------------